Dry Eye SyndromeSkip to the navigation

 You can also try to blink a lot, especially if you spend a lot of time staring at a computer screen.

 Limit your time in air-conditioned or heated rooms.
 Try a humidifier in rooms where you spend a lot of time.
 Wearing sunglasses can help protect your eyes from wind and sun.

 Treatments that your eye doctor may want to try include:

-- Prescription ointments or eyedrops, such as cyclosporine (Restasis).
+- Prescription ointments or eyedrops, such as cyclosporine (Restasis) or lifitegrast (Xiidra).
 You will need to use this medicine every day for a long time.
 It's important to find out how much the medicine will cost you.
 Some people need to take it for years.
-Studies have not shown how well it works over the long term.

 - Tear duct plugs.
 The doctor puts tiny plugs in the openings of your tear ducts .
 This helps keep your tears from draining out.
 The plugs can fall out and need to be put in again.
 Again, it's important to find out how much this will cost you.

 Health Tools help you make wise health decisions or take action to improve your health.

 - American Academy of Ophthalmology/External Disease Panel (2013).
 Dry Eye Syndrome Preferred Practice Pattern.
 San Francisco: American Academy of Ophthalmology.
 Also available online: http://one.aao.org/preferred-practice-pattern/dry-eye-syndrome-ppp--2013.
 Accessed August 1, 2014.